chime-experiment/coco/docs/endpoint.rst

     (optional) Specify where calls to this endpoint should get forwarded to by defining `forward` and `coco` inside this block.

-    forward : `str` or list(str) or dict
-        (optional) Name(s) of endpoint(s) on the hosts in the specified group that requests should get forwarded to.
-If this is not defined, it is set to the name of the endpoint config file.
+    forward : `str` or dict or list(str or dict) (optional) Endpoint(s) on the hosts in the specified group that requests should get forwarded to.
+If this is not defined, the coco endpoint will try to forward to an endpoint with the name of the endpoint config file.
 Forwarding to external endpoints can be disabled by setting this to `null`.
-        This can also be a dict / block that uses the endpoint names as keys and specifies additional options:
+        If an entry is a dict, it can have the following options:

+        name : str
-        reply : dict
+            Name of the endpoint to forward to. reply : dict
             A dictionary that should have keys like the expected reply fields and can then specify the expected type or value: